FOREIGN INTERNET COMPANIES IN CHINA

 In September 2012, Michael Kan of IDG News Service wrote: “Google's popularity in the country has waned ever since 2010, when the company pulled the plug on its China-based search engine following disputes with the government over censorship and hacking concerns.
 As part of that shutdown, new services such as Google Play were never launched in China, while the few remaining services there, such as the company's music search, were left to continue to operate.
 [Source: Michael Kan, IDG News Service, September 21, 2012 ]

-Once China's second largest search provider, Google has now fallen to fourth place, overtaken by other local companies, according to Internet analytics site CNZZ.com.
-Google's market share is at 5 percent, while Baidu's is 74 percent.
-Top100.cn, which is only accessible in China, still continues to operate in the country, with Google its largest shareholder.
-The company, however, expects the shutdown will have a major impact on its user base, 70 percent of which come from Google's music search.
+By 2012, Google had now fallen to fourth place, overtaken by other local companies, according to Internet analytics site CNZZ.com.
+Google's market share at that time was five percent, while Baidu's was 74 percent.
+Top100.cn, which was only accessible in China, still continued to operate in the country, with Google as its largest shareholder.
+The company, however, expected the shutdown would have a major impact on its user base, 70 percent of which came from Google's music searches.

 Image Sources: Google, CN Review and IE Newscatcher

 Text Sources: New York Times, Washington Post, Los Angeles Times, Times of London, National Geographic, The New Yorker, Time, Newsweek, Reuters, AP, Lonely Planet Guides, Compton’s Encyclopedia and various books and other publications.